Chionin Temple 知恩院

 Admission Fee; 9am-4 or 4.30pm.

 A 15-20 minute walk from Shijo Keihan Station, or 10 minutes from Higashiyama Station on the Tozai Line.
 The temple is north of Yasaka Shrine and adjacent to Maruyama Park.
-North of Chionin is Heian Shrine and the museum area of Okazaki, with Nanzenji Temple a little further to the east.
+North of Chionin is Heian Shrine, Shoren-in Temple and the museum area of Okazaki, with Nanzenji Temple a little further to the east.
 To the south it is not far to Kodaiji Temple and Kiyomizudera on foot.

 Tel: 075 531-2111